Who uses this data?

 From the list below, select the name of the agency whose data you wish to view.
 If you are interested in seeing the information technology investments for the entire government, then select the Government-wide View to see all.

-This document is a companion to Chapter 17 of the Analytical Perspectives volume of this budget, and provides the Information Technology (IT) portfolios discussed in the The President’s Budget for Fiscal Year 2017.
+Chapter 16 of the Analytical Perspectives volume of the budget provides the Information Technology (IT) portfolios discussed in the President's Budget for Fiscal Year 2018.

 Government-wide IT Spending